Letting the tiger out of its cage: bosonic coding without concatenation: Summary of results

 \section{Summary of results}

-Tiger-code logical states, or codewords, consist of a continuous superposition of coherent states along a circle (\(\mathbb{T}\)), or, more generally, a \textit{torus} in phase space.
-Any state lying on the torus can be obtained from any other state by applying separate phase-space rotations (a.k.a. "phase-shifters") on every mode in a particular direction.
+Tiger-code logical states, or codewords, consist of a continuous superposition of coherent states along a circle (\(\mathbb{T}\)), or, more generally, a \textit{torus} in coherent-state configuration space.
+Any state lying on the torus can be obtained from any other state by applying separate configuration-space rotations (a.k.a. "phase-shifters") on every mode in a particular direction.
 The group of such rotations is the first ingredient in our code.

 \prg{Projected coherent states} A single-mode rotation is an exponential of the occupation number operator, \(\hat{n} = \hat{a}^{\dagger}\hat{a}\), where \(\hat{a}\) is the lowering/annihilation operator of a given mode \cite{serafini2017quantum,albert2022bosonic}.
-The group is defined by integer vectors \(\mathbf{h}\), which map out directions of rotation \(\mathbf{h}\cdot \hat{\mathbf{n}}\), expressed in terms of the vector of occupation-number operators, \(\mathbf{\hat{n}} = (\hat{n}_1, \hat{n}_2,\cdots)\).
+The group is defined by integer vectors \(\mathbf{h}\), which map out directions of rotation \(\mathbf{h}\cdot \hat{\mathbf{n}}\), expressed in terms of the vector of occupation-number operators, \(\mathbf{\hat{n}} = \).
 The vectors \(\mathbf{h}\) generate the group and can be collected as rows of an integer \textit{generator matrix} \(\HZ\).

-For example, in the case of the two-mode pair-cat encoding, rotations are generated by the occupation number difference, \(\hat{n}_1 - \hat{n}_2\), corresponding to a generator matrix with one entry, \(\HZ = \mathbf{h} = (1,-1)\).
-The rotation group elements are \(\exp[i\phi (\hat{n}_1 - \hat{n}_2)]\) for any angle \(\phi\).
+For example, in the case of the two-mode pair-cat encoding, rotations are generated by the occupation number difference, \(\hat{n}_1 - \hat{n}_2\), corresponding to a generator matrix with one entry, \(\HZ = \mathbf{h} = \).
+The rotation group elements are \(\exp[i\phi (\hat{n}_1 - \hat{n}_2)]\) for any angle \(\phi \in [0, 2\pi)\).